-There is a regulatory framework that requires the use of impact assessments for programmes or development projects but it is not enforced.
+There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.

 - 10.7 Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.
-Environmental Impact Assessments https://www.marn.gob.gt/paginas/Instrumentos_de_Evaluacin_Ambiental - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+HIA and EIA are mandatory for any development projects in all heritage sites in Jordan including World Heritage properties - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?